 We never perfected our Spanish in school, and it hasn’t improved.
 Learning new languages can be quite a challenge.
-Again, taking up Spanish lessons would allow you to speak to 21 different nationalities.
+Again, taking Spanish lessons would allow you to speak to 21 nationalities.

 Still, there is a language that would make you able to talk to people around the whole world: The language of programming.
 If that is not enough reason to make you start, then this article might be able to persuade you.

-Also Read: 5 Best Free Dictionary API for Apps
+Also Read: 5 Best Free Dictionary APIs for Apps

-If you can learn the language of programming, you may be able to earn yourself quite a bit of income.
+If you can learn the language of programming, you may be able to earn quite a bit of income.
 The salary within the industry is high.
-So, learning how to program can help you afford that trip you always dreamt about around the world.
+So, learning how to program can help you afford that trip you have always dreamt about worldwide.

-The demand for programmers is high, so the salary has been driven up.
-You can find a wide range of courses online, or you can get certified by taking lessons whenever you feel like it.
+The demand for programmers is high, so the salary has increased.
+You can find a wide range of courses online or get certified by taking lessons whenever you feel like it.

 Use Your Creativity

 Living is about challenging yourself and getting better at things.
 Right?
 You probably have many ideas on how to use your new programming skills.
 You can learn how to build websites or program small computer games.